 Analytical Typology

-Events like the 2024 United States presidential election highlight the psychologically naïve and erroneous view that humans approach problems and make decisions in a homogeneous way.
-Simultaneously, they display a consistency in the innate typicalness of individual approaches to problem solving.
-Analytical Typology focuses on demonstrating these heterogeneous patterns in the decision-making processes of individuals.
+Events like the 2026 United States congressional hearing over the Jeffrey Epstein files highlight not only the shadow side of human nature but also the psychologically naïve and erroneous view that humans approach problems and make decisions in a homogeneous way.
+Simultaneously, they display a consistency in the innate typicalness of each of the different individual approaches to problem solving.

 Our themes are presented in a specific sequence.

-We recommend that you follow this sequence for the first 7 headings below.
+We recommend that you follow this sequence for the first 9 headings below.

 VALIDATIONS